Exon 61 Skipping: A New Hope for Duchenne Muscular Dystrophy Patients

 Conclusion

 Exon 61 skipping represents a promising therapeutic strategy for Duchenne Muscular Dystrophy, offering the potential to restore the reading frame of the DMD gene and produce a truncated but functional dystrophin protein.
-While exon 61 skipping therapies have shown promising results in clinical trials, they also face challenges and limitations.
-The FDA plays a crucial role in evaluating and approving these therapies, ensuring that they are safe and effective before they can be made available to patients.
+Here's the thing — while exon 61 skipping therapies have shown promising results in clinical trials, they also face challenges and limitations.
+Here's the thing — the FDA is key here in evaluating and approving these therapies, ensuring that they are safe and effective before they can be made available to patients.
 As research continues, novel approaches are being explored to further improve the efficacy and accessibility of exon skipping therapies, offering hope for a better future for individuals with DMD.